iqnite/eggsplode/README.md

 You're all set!
 Now you can start the bot and it should appear online on your test server!

 *If you don't know how to start a Python program, you **really** shouldn't be contributing to Eggsplode. 😊*

-Note that your bot will go offline as soon as the Python program stops.
-For information on how to host a Discord bot, check out [this page](https://guide.pycord.dev/getting-started/hosting-your-bot).